nilsso/nilsso.github.io-src/pages/music/theory/index.md

 $$
 {% endthm %}

+{% thm %}
-> The $\equiv$ symbol means equivalence/congruence and is not the same as equality.
-For example, -5
-> and 7 are not equal to one-another, but they are congruent to one-another modulo 12:
+The $\equiv$ symbol means equivalence/congruence and is not the same as equality.
+For example, -5 and 7 are not equal to one-another, but they are congruent to one-another modulo 12:
-> $$ -5 \ne 7 \text{, but } -5 \equiv 7\bmod 12. $$
+$$ -5 \ne 7 \text{, but } -5 \equiv 7\bmod 12. $$
-> Also note that whenever we "fix" variables, they are completely new meanings to the variables, and
-> no other variables are assumed to exist.
+Also note that whenever we "fix" variables, they are completely new meanings to the variables, and no other variables are assumed to exist.
 In the definition of congruence, the variables $a$ and
-> $b$ are unrelated to the $a$ and $b$ used in the definition of the quotient-remainder theorem.
+$b$ are unrelated to the $a$ and $b$ used in the definition of the quotient-remainder theorem.
+{% endthm %}

 In the example above we saw that there is an infinite amount of remainders congruent to -5 modulo 12.
 Instead of listing them out (which might take a while, since there's an infinite